 When Do Companies Have to Notify Job Applicants?

 When job applicants don't hear back from an employer, it can be upsetting.
-It takes time to apply for a job, from researching the company through creating a targeted resume and cover letter, and it can feel frustrating to not get a response.
+It takes time to apply for a job, from researching the company through creating a targeted resume and cover letter, and it’s frustrating not to get a response.

-It can seem like your application disappeared into a job search black hole.
-Find out why companies shy away from sharing hiring status with candidates, when they must disclose information, and how to follow up during the application process.
+It can help to learn more about why companies shy away from sharing hiring status with candidates, when they must disclose information, and how to follow up during the application process.

 Legal Requirements for Notifying Job Applicants